-Such outstanding fundamental themes, unfortunately, come with jaw-dropping high triple digit forward earnings multiples.
+Such outstanding fundamental themes, unfortunately, come with jaw-dropping high triple-digit forward earnings multiples.
 I simply can’t get my head around the growth that Amazon needs to achieve to justify such multiples.
 I get that they are looking a long way out and focusing on customers over profits in the shorter term.
 However, I just wonder if in future the company is looked upon in a different light from its customers due to is dominance.

 How will they view price rises when they hear of the huge growth in profits in the future?

 I find it difficult to also find useful reference points in history.
-Which other companies of this scale have I seen go on to on to justify such rapid earnings growth expectations?
+Which other companies of this scale have I seen go on to justify such rapid earnings growth expectations?
 There is so much certainty implied in the Amazon share price with long-term growth projections.
 I don’t share such certainty with my own predictive capabilities of these long-term trends.

 Alibaba Group Holdings Limited (NYSE:BABA)